Shelden Williams: Atlanta Hawks (2006–2008)

 Williams was selected by the Atlanta Hawks with the fifth overall pick in the 2006 NBA draft.
 On July 10, 2006, he signed his rookie scale contract with the Hawks.
 On November 1, Williams made his NBA debut, recording three rebounds and one block in a 75–88 loss to the Philadelphia 76ers.
 On April 16, 2007, he logged a season-high 17 rebounds, alongside 16 points, in a 96–102 loss to the Milwaukee Bucks.
 A day later, he scored a season-high 21 points, alongside ten rebounds, in a 118–102 win over the Indiana Pacers.
 Williams was named the NBA Eastern Conference Rookie of the Month for games played in April.

 Sacramento Kings (2008–2009)

 On February 16, 2008, Williams was traded, alongside Anthony Johnson, Tyronn Lue, Lorenzen Wright and a 2008 second-round pick, to the Sacramento Kings in exchange for Mike Bibby.
 On April 15, Williams logged a season-high 11 rebounds, alongside 12 points and three steals, in a 101–124 loss to the Los Angeles Lakers.
+He averaged 0.7 points per game.